Xi always close to people - ExBulletin

 Xi always close to people

-BEIJING, June 17, 2023 /CNW/ – Close to the people, Chinese President Xi Jinping has always worked for the good of the people as a servant of the public.
+BEIJING, June 17, 2023 /PRNewswire/ — Close to the people, Chinese President Xi Jinping has always worked for the good of the people as a servant of the public.

 During his political career, Xi went from being a rank-and-file Party leader to being the head of the Communist Party of China (CPC), from an ordinary citizen to the country’s president, from an average military officer to the chairman of the Central Military Commission, while remaining committed to a better life for Chinese citizens.